bieber/drones/readme.md

 opcodes take up 2 16-bit words in memory, for those which don't use arguments the content of the second word is irrelevant.
 A clever programmer or compiler may re-use those spaces in memory.
 Execution continues in this way for as long as the machine runs.
-In the event that something goes horrible wrong (divide by zero or attempt to access out-of-bounds memory, for instance), the instruction point is reset back to 0 and execution continues.

 ### Stack Frame